rockapot/crash/Story/Hour 08 - David.md

 What happened to this one?
 We don’t know, David replied.
 We found him like this.
 How long ago?
-Right when it got dark.
+Around our last call.
 How long was that?
 Where was he?
 On the deck of a scout.
 Stop it here.